Skip to main content

 How long does it take to get a CDL?
 5 factors to consider

-Getting a Commercial Driver’s License (CDL) is one of the first steps when beginning your professional truck driving career.
+Getting a Commercial Driver’s License (CDL) is one of the first steps to starting a professional truck driving career.
 You’re probably wondering, “How long does it take to get a CDL?”

 Obtaining a CDL can take as little as three weeks or as long as six months.
 But, on average, it takes about seven weeks to get a CDL when attending a full-time driver training program.